epogrebnyak/abacus/docs/quick_start.md

 ## Accounting cycle with `abacus`

-With `abacus` you can do the following parts of accounting work:
+With `abacus` you can replicate the following parts of accounting work:

-1. define a chart of accounts,
+- [x] define a chart of accounts,
-2. post entries to ledger,
+- [x] post entries to ledger,
-3. make trial balance and adjustment entries,
+- [x] make trial balance and adjustment entries,
-4. close accounts at period end,
+- [x] close accounts at period end,
-5. make balance sheet and income statement.
+- [x] make balance sheet and income statement.

 ## Minimal example